NOTICE: Due to an issue with our grant application software, we are extending the deadline to

 Q. Is there a match requirement?
 Can I use grant funds from another Minnesota state agency as part of my matching funds?
 Can donated items or volunteer time be used?

-A. You are required to show that you have 75% of the total grant project costs available to use as matching funds.
-You also cannot use funds from the State of Minnesota as the match for the grant.
-We cannot accept in-kind matches (non-cash donations of goods or services that can be given a value).
+A. You must show that you have 75% of the total grant project cost available to use as matching funds.
+You cannot use funds from the State of Minnesota as the match for the grant.
+We also can’t accept in-kind matches (non-cash donations of goods or services that can be given a value).

 Back to top